pepstock-org/Charba-Wiki/docs/extensions/Zoom.md

 | borderWidth | int | 0 | The stroke width of drag area.
 | animationDuration | int | 0 | The number of milliseconds an animation takes.

-### Mode scriptable option
+### Mode scriptable

-The zooming directions or mode options can be configured by as [scriptable option](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/zoom/callbacks/ModeCallback.html) at runtime, as following:
+The zooming directions can be configured by as [scriptable option](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/zoom/callbacks/ModeCallback.html) at runtime, as following:

 ```java
 // creates a plugin options